ayushsharma-1/AWS-Cloud-Performance-Cost-Toolkit/README.md

      2. **Cache TTL Tuning**: Adjust Time-to-Live (TTL) values to cache content longer, reducing origin fetches.
      3. **Edge Locations**: Leverage all available CloudFront edge locations for quicker content delivery to users globally.
    - **Measurement**: Use Amazon CloudWatch and CloudFront logs to measure response times and overall load performance before and after optimization.

-#### This is an assignment for internship at filesure aws startup for devops cloud engineer role